ERC-7562 - Account Abstraction Validation Scope Rules

 2. Once a UserOperation is received from another bundler it should be verified locally by a receiving bundler.

-4. The bundler should check the UserOperation against the nonces of last-included bundles. \ Silently drop UserOperations with nonce that was recently included.
+4. The bundler should check the UserOperation against the nonces of last-included bundles and silently drop UserOperations with nonce that was recently included.
 This invalidation is likely attributable to a network race condition and should not cause a reputation change.

 5. If a received UserOperation fails against the current block: